Visualising probabilistic graphical models

 dagR does R

-It additionally calculates adjustment sets and other useful functions of the graph.
+It also calculates adjustment sets and other useful graph functions.

 2 TikZ

-LaTeX-friendly diagramming tool TikZ has a graphical model library, jluttine/tikz-bayesnet, as “TikZ library for drawing Bayesian networks, graphical models and (directed) factor graphs in LaTeX”.
+LaTeX-friendly diagramming tool TikZ has a graphical model library, jluttine/tikz-bayesnet, called “TikZ library for drawing Bayesian networks, graphical models and (directed) factor graphs in LaTeX”.

 3 diagrammeR